JulienBernardo2/EcommerceFinalProject/ProjectProposal.md

 19. As a seller, I will be able to, edit my products for sale.
 20. As a seller, I will be able to, delete my products for sale.
 21. As a seller, I will be able to, view my history of my sold items.
-22. As a seller, I will be able to, modify my storefront screen.
+22. As a seller, I will be able to, modify my profile.
 23. As a seller, I will be able to, reply to buyers about items

  We wil model our website off of Ebay, we estimate that we will spend 180 hours on the project, 60 hours per team member.